FarronF/limerick-council-meetings/meetings/2016/09/20-Joint Policing Committee Meeting/Minutes of Meeting of Joint Policing Committee - 15th April 2016.md

 and must include objectives from the Garda Annual Policing Plan.
 The JPC plans should contain a

+limited number of strategic objectives to facilitate monitoring and review and focus on areas
+---
-limited number of strategic objectives to facilitate monitoring and review and focus on areas--- where co-operative and collaborative actions can add value to the existing work of the relevant
+where co-operative and collaborative actions can add value to the existing work of the relevant

 stakeholders.